rashijain214/ETT-RAGOps-Platform/Readme.md

 # RAGOps Platform – Core RAG Engine
 ## Overview

-RAGOps Platform is a Retrieval-Augmented Generation (RAG) based document intelligence system designed to analyze PDF documents and generate grounded insights using Large Language Models (LLMs).
-The system combines semantic retrieval with controlled generation to ensure accurate, context-aware outputs.
+RAGOps Platform is a Retrieval-Augmented Generation (RAG) based document intelligence system designed to analyze unstructured PDF documents and generate context-grounded insights using Large Language Models (LLMs).

+The platform combines semantic retrieval with controlled generation, ensuring that responses are derived strictly from relevant document context instead of hallucinated model knowledge.

-This repository currently contains the core RAG engine, which will later be extended with containerization, CI/CD, and Kubernetes-based deployment.
+This repository currently contains the core RAG engine, responsible for document ingestion, vector indexing, semantic retrieval, and insight generation.

+Future iterations will extend the system with containerization, CI/CD pipelines, scalable vector databases, and Kubernetes-based deployment.

 ## Key Features (Current Stage)